tmbuza/iMAP/README.md

 docker run --rm --name=$containerName -it -v $(pwd)/iMAP:/imap --workdir=/imap tmbuza/mothur:v1.41.3 /bin/bash
 ```

-### Start analysis
+### Start sequence processing and classification
-Next we will run the sequence processing and classification command which implements the folllowing:
+The sequence processing and classification command will implement the folllowing:

 * Assemble the forward and reverse reads, screen by length and create representative sequences
 * Align representative sequences with reference alignments..